hughes84/hangman-pp3/README.md

 ![Gallow](docs/readme_imgs/hg3.png)

-- On completion of the game, win or lose, the user is given the option to try again or finish game.
+- On completion of the game, win or lose, the user is given the option to try again, finish game or view leaderbaord.

 ![Try again/finish game](docs/readme_imgs/hg4.png)